neuromore/Doc/neuromoreStudio/Nodes.md

 |-----------|-------------|
 | Sample Rate | The target sample rate.
 Possible values are in the range *128.00* .. *128.00*.The default value is *128.00*. |
 | Mode | Select Realtime for applications where a zero delay is most important.
 Use 'Best Quality' if the signal's frequency spectrum is more important.
 Possible values are: *Realtime*,*Good Quality*.
 The default value is *Realtime*. |
-Select Realtime for applications where a zero delay is most important.
-Use 'Best Quality' if the signal's frequency spectrum is more important.
-Possible values are: *Realtime*,*Good Quality*.
-The default value is *Realtime*.

 ## Freeze
 ![Freeze Node Icon](../neuromoreStudio/Images/Nodes/Icons/c7d68110-f7d8-11e4-a322-1697f925ec7b.png)